Career Snapshot In Six Questions

 Thanks For Visiting My Page!

 If you would like to know more about my past clients' feedback regarding the work I have done for them, you can visit my Referrals page.
-Furthermore, you can navigate the Menu bar on the top to access different pages, such as Project Spotlight, About Me, Referrals, and various portfolios.
+Furthermore, you can navigate the Menu bar on the top to access different pages, such as Spotlight, Referrals, and Portfolios (password needed).

 If you have any questions or comments, please don't hesitate to contact me at partnerships@planet-trex.com.
 Thank you for taking the time to consider my services, and I look forward to hearing from you soon.
 Have a wonderful day!